helm/charts/stable/airflow/README.md

 We expose the `scheduler.connections` value to allow specifying [Airflow Connections](https://airflow.apache.org/docs/stable/concepts.html#connections) at deployment time, these connections will be automatically imported by the Airflow scheduler when it starts up.

+By default, we will delete and re-create any connections specified in `scheduler.connections` each time the Airflow scheduler restarts.
+(If you want to manually modify a connection in the WebUI, you should disable this behaviour by setting `scheduler.refreshConnections` to `false`)

 For example, to add a connection called `my_aws`:
 ```yaml
 scheduler: